aimeeGH/learn-github/_posts/2025-04-25-uncomfort-zone.md

 Since I’ve spent so long daydreaming and manifesting my ideal future, you best believe I am hustling in my personal and professional life NOW.
 Or else, I’d fear disappointing the one person I’ll have to live with for the rest of my life: FUTURE ME.

-### 2. Reflect compassionately and constructively
+### 2. Realize it's never that deep
-How can I give myself some compassionate yet constructive feedback?
+~~How can I give myself some compassionate yet constructive feedback?~~

-For me, it was pivoting careers.
+~~For me, it was pivoting careers.
 I remember mulling over this decision for a while.
 It was vastly different from my college major, my internships, and I felt it was a betrayal of my past self, who had spent long nights studying theoretical stats classes and passing tough exams.
-Did it all go to waste?
+Did it all go to waste?~~

-Fast forward four months, and I am genuinely having a blast.
+~~Fast forward four months, and I am genuinely having a blast.
 The newness of my role makes it feel like I’m working in a startup environment, the mentorship has been incredible, and I can see the tangible results of my work.
-It’s also forced me outside my comfort zone of spreadsheets and calculations and into more public speaking and client-facing roles.
+It’s also forced me outside my comfort zone of spreadsheets and calculations and into more public speaking and client-facing roles.~~

-That’s not to say that my college degree and internships went to waste.
+~~That’s not to say that my college degree and internships went to waste.
 Quite the opposite… they’re the reasons I got my current job.
-The skillset I built in college and the constructive feedback I received during my internships made me an informed and well-rounded applicant.
+The skillset I built in college and the constructive feedback I received during my internships made me an informed and well-rounded applicant.~~

-Even if things were not going as well, I would still gift myself this kind of compassionate yet constructive analysis.
-Being direct yet kind to yourself is the best way to force and inspire yourself toward greatness.🤩
+~~Even if things were not going as well, I would still gift myself this kind of compassionate yet constructive analysis.
+Being direct yet kind to yourself is the best way to force and inspire yourself toward greatness.~~

 ### 3. Collect data as life happens
 Collect your personal data before tech companies do.